CDC Proves Its Own Guidelines Work to Prevent HIV, STIs

-Reducing the amount of HIV and sexually transmitted infection (STI) cases may be possible with a joint modeling study from Emory University and the Centers for Disease Control and Prevention (CDC), as described during a presentation at the Conference on Retroviruses and Opportunistic Infections (CROI 2017
+Reducing the amount of HIV and sexually transmitted infection (STI) cases may be possible with a joint modeling study from Emory University and the Centers for Disease Control and Prevention (CDC), as described during a presentation at the Conference on Retroviruses and Opportunistic Infections (CROI 2017) in Seattle, Washington.

 In the study, led by Samuel Jenness, PhD, assistant professor of epidemiology at Emory’s Rollins School of Public Health, the team estimated how many new gonorrhea and chlamydia cases could be prevented with the modeling study.

 “Bridging the PrEP information gap facing many providers is essential to realizing its full prevention potential,” a CDC statement said.